Firehawke/a2softlist-support/README.md

 `sudo pip3 install internetarchive`

 You will need to change a grep line in each script: they're set to check the Apple softlists in the default install location of the MAME compilation tools via WSL path.
-Look for `/mnt/c/msys64/src/mame/hash/apple2_flop*.xml` in the script and change accordingly.
+Look for `/mnt/c/msys64/src/mame/hash/apple2_flop*.xml` in the script and change accordingly (or set up a mount to redirect those to wherever your MAME hash folder actually is).